hurriCase/AssetLoader/README.md

 3. Clear cache when reloading assets
 4. Use TryLoad when resource might not exist
 5. Cache references to frequently used resources locally
+6. Group persistent objects in dedicated Resources folder
+7. Keep persistent object count minimal for performance

+## Common Issues

+- Missing ResourceAttribute: Will log warning and use type name
+- Invalid path (null/empty): Will log error and return null
+- Path with `..`: Will log error and return null
+- Resource not found: Will log warning and return null
+- Resource array not found: Will log warning and return null
+- Duplicate persistent objects: Only first instance will be created